How do Commercial Airline Pilots Make Decisions?

 D – Decide.
 Analyse the options you have generated to make a joint decision.
 If there is a disagreement in the decision, the Captain has the final say, but should always explain why he/she feels that decision is the most appropriate for the situation.

 A – Assign.
 Who is going to do what?
-This might now be a very busy period for the fligth crew where excellent coordination is essential.
-The crew will need to notify ATC, the cabin crew, passengers and if possible the company of their decision.
-The crew will need to setup for the approach and deliver a briefing all whilst monitoring the aircraft’s automatic systems, navigating and communicating.
+This might now be a very busy period for the flight crew where excellent coordination is essential.
+The crew will need to notify ATC, the cabin crew, passengers and if possible the company, of their decision.
+The crew will need to set up for the approach and deliver a briefing all whilst monitoring the aircraft’s automatic systems, navigating and communicating.

 The PIOSEE model is basically the same as tDODAR with interchangeable words: